Hello there. Sorry I’m slow to cover my weekend’s reading for you. Here I am now!

 I preferred the first, obviously, although if you were a bit more open to the ghost-story aspect, you might like the second better than I did.
 I believe even objectively, though, the first was a greater achievement.
 Or maybe I just shouldn’t overindulge in Niffenegger, hm?

 I’ve heard a fair amount about her recent graphic novel, The Night Bookmobile, as well.
 Librarians and libraries and books play an important role in Niffenegger’s work in general (Henry from The Time Traveler’s Wife is a librarian; Elspeth from Her Fearful Symmetry is a bookseller), and the starring role in this latest.
 But the consensus amongst the library groups I hear from seems to be that her treatment of the librarian in The Night Bookmobile is downright and absolutely creepy.
 They don’t seem to like it.
 Again, maybe we just need to be looking for a ghost story?
 Or is there really something “wrong” with these stories?
 Presumably there are readers out there who love them.
 Any thoughts?

-Filed under: book reviews | Tagged: audio, children's/YA, maternity-themed, mystery, time travel | 9 Comments »
+Filed under: book reviews | Tagged: fantasy, librarians, maternity-themed, mystery, time travel | 9 Comments »